tusharbisht16/gatsby-starter-decap-cms/src/pages/about/index.md

 <br>

-Customer-Centric Approach: At Riddhi Siddhi Traders, we put our customers first.
+Customer-Centric Approach: At **Riddhi Siddhi Traders**, we put our customers first.
 Our team works closely with clients to understand their unique requirements and provide tailored solutions.

 <br>